ashishfirst96/hello-world/README.md

 # hello-world
 This is my first new repository!

 Well!
-This is my learning stage of GitHub ab I am preparing for GSoC.
+This is my learning stage of GitHub and I am preparing for GSoC.
 Hope!
 It goes well.